stevenkfirth/csvw_functions_extra/README.md

         )
 ```

+For each table in the TableGroup object, the method is:

-Method (for individual CSV files):
+i) For individual CSV files:

-1. For each table in the TableGroup object, the CSV file is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`.
+1. The CSV file is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`.
 2. The CSV is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`

+ii) For ZIP files:

+1. The ZIP file is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/zip_download_url`.
+2. The ZIP is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/zip_file_name`
+3. The CSV file is extracted from the ZIP file using the path in `https://purl.org/berg/csvw_functions_extra/vocab/csv_zip_extract_path`.
+4. The CSV is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`

+iii) If an associated metadata file is present (this is separate to the CSVW metadata file):

-3. If the CSV file has an associated metadata file, this is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_download_url`
+1. This is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_download_url`
-4. If step 3 occurs, the associated metadata file is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name` with the additional suffix in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`.
+2. If step 3 occurs, the associated metadata file is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name` with the additional suffix in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`.

+iv) For all cases:

-5. A new version of the CSVW metadata file is also saved in the data folder.
+1. A new version of the normalized CSVW metadata file is also saved in the data folder, with Table `url` values linking to the newly downloaded CSV files.

-Method (for ZIP files):

-1.

 Arguments:
 - **metadata_document_location** *(str)*: The filepath or url of the CSVW metadata file containing a Table Group object.